Having a backyard flock of chickens is a great way to get fresh eggs.

-Feeding chickens these items on an accident will probably NOT hurt your flock, so if you have, don’t worry to much about it.
-Try and keep them out of the chicken bucket in the future if you can, just to error more on the safe side.
-What items surprised you the most?
+Feeding chickens these items by accident will probably NOT hurt your flock.
+If you have, don’t worry too much about it.
+Try and keep these foods out of the chicken bucket in the future if you can.
+Error more on the safe side.

 Be sure to pin this for later!